w3c/i18n-discuss/notes/chinese-client-server.md

 1. Following Unihan is a dynamic process.
 How to follow it?
 Can there be a requirement for timeframe?
   * 3-5 years after the publication of ISO/IEC 10646?
 2. How to deal with duplicate encoded Chinese characters in Unihan?
-  * Generally, the first encoded Chinese characters are allowed, and the later encoded ones are normalised, like ctext.org.
+  * Generally, the first encoded Chinese character is allowed, and the later encoded ones are normalised, like ctext.org.
   * Maybe do normalisation in the server side and prompt the user in the client side.
 3. Is PUA allowed?
 How is it handled?
   * PUA is not allowed by common standards, regulations and industry standards, and most of them are processed by splitting characters or pinyin instead.